charto/nbind/README.md

 - Automatically generate TypeScript `.d.ts` definition files from C++ code for IDE autocompletion and compile-time checks of JavaScript side code.
 - Support native Android and iPhone apps.

+Warning to git committers: rebase is used within feature branches (but not master).

 Type conversion
 ---------------